 There are several possible methods to model the variation in mortality across the Latrobe Valley postcodes for February-March 2014 compared to previous years.
+The methods used in these papers are appropriate to the problem, notwithstanding the failure to explain their use and the inconclusive results reached using these methods.

 The Poisson regression model used in these papers is appropriate to this research question.
 The description of the statistical model used is clear.
 In addition to the regression model, the analysis is framed in the Bayesian paradigm, and used to estimate the probability of the observed mortality.
 This is a useful analytic tactic given the small numbers in the dataset, and the uncertainty surrounding the rare event of the mine fire.

-There are several important considerations made in the model to allow for nuances in interpreting the regional excess mortality in February-March 2014.
-These include a consideration of the regional population movements, and a consideration of the usual and expected seasonal peak in mortality during the Australian winter months.
+There are considerations made in the model to allow for nuances in interpreting the regional excess mortality in February-March 2014.
+These include a consideration of regional population movements, although the specific source and assumptions for the use of Latrobe City Council population data (Barnett 2014) and the 'qualitative evidence of exposures and evacuations' (Barnett 2015) are not made clear in the papers.
+The lack of methodological context for these data sources does limit their use in the interpretation of the results.

+These papers include a consideration of the usual and expected seasonal peak in mortality during the Australian winter months.
 Most importantly, a consideration of the maximum monthly regional temperature was included in the model to account for the possible effect of higher-than-average summer temperatures on mortality.
+However important it is to consider temperatures in explaining the mortality at the time of the fire, it is equally important to understand that it is extreme fluctuations in temperature and their duration, rather than monthly averages, that impact mortality.
+The lack of such data covering the entire 2009-14 period for the affected area limits the interpretation of models that include a gross temperature variable as a covariate.

-In addition to the expanded dataset, the second paper includes a comparison of the complexity of the different models to account for temperature variation throughout the year and variable mortality across the different postcodes.
+In addition to the expanded dataset, Barnett (2015) includes a comparison of the complexity of the different models to account for temperature variation throughout the year and variable mortality across the different postcodes.
 Some postcodes reported fewer than expected deaths and some postcodes reported greater than expected mortality; no postcodes in this analysis reported statistically significant excess mortality (by mean relative risk with 95% credible interval).
-This paper contains a useful graphic comparison of these relative risks across the postcodes, showing that all 95% credible intervals overlap with each other.
-And thus, the best model in this analysis showed no adjustment for seasonal temperature, and a fixed rather than variable effect of the fire on mortality across postcodes.
+Barnett (2015) contains a useful graphic comparison of the mean relative risks across the postcodes.
+This showed that all 95% credible intervals overlap with are prone to misinterpretation, leading to the conclusion of an effect where there is none, or the conclusion of no effect where there is one (see Altman DG and Bland JM, 1995, Absence of evidence is not evidence of absence, British Med J 311:485).